Fiserv/Support/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: 🐞 Bug report
 about: |
-  Before opening a bug report, please search for the behaviour in the existing issues.
+  Before opening a bug report, please search for existing issues.
   ---

-  Thank you for taking the time to file a bug report.
   To address this bug as fast as possible, we need some information.
 description: File a bug report
 labels:
   - bug